FODC Governing Structure

 The Board is responsible for making all administrative decisions for the organization, as well as setting the activity agenda and making sure operations are governed according to the official bylaws of our 501(c)3 non-profit status.

 Brett Webber, AIA, LEED AP, is Principal of Brett Webber Architects, an award-winning architecture and design firm specializing in high performance, sustainable design.
-His firm is located in Philadelphia and Bucks County.
+His firm is located in New Hope.
 Brett is active in a number of local organizations, and his firm is a Business Member of the Friends.
 A longtime champion of industrial and architectural heritage preservation and environmental conservation, Brett adds his professional design and construction expertise to current and future projects.